There is no compromise for a major change to bitcoin that 95% of the network will agree to. Bitcoin core is partly ossified.

-1. On the current bitcoin network no such specifications could get broad consensus to be implemented in the first place.
+On the current bitcoin network, no such specifications could get broad consensus to be implemented in the first place.
 For example, should anything about block size be in the specifications?
 If so, what?
 So to implement such specifications you would need to fork to a new network anyway.

 I could be wrong

-The above is mostly a devil’s advocate though experiment that I am not sure if I fully agree with.
-Heck I still think we should decrease the block time to 2 minute for a 5 X scaling boost.
-I just think the idea of a non-adversarial, well planned, deliberately splitting hard-fork, which allows 2 chains to continue is worth discussion, so I am discussing it.
+The above is mostly a devil’s advocate thought experiment that I am not sure if I fully agree with.
+Heck, I still think we should decrease the block time to 2 minutes for a 5 X scaling boost.
+I just think the idea of a non-adversarial, well-planned, deliberately splitting hard fork, which allows 2 chains to continue is worth discussion, so I am discussing it.